martinbradford/101Cats/docs/index.md

 A Wiki is slowly under construction - follow this [link](https://github.com/martinbradford/101Cats/wiki) for access.
 At the moment, edit access to the wiki is limited to registered collaborators - if you are willing and able to contribute, ping me a message to ask to be added to the collaborators list.
 Use this [link](mailto:one.oh.onecats@outlook.com) to address me.

 **Click [here](https://www.101cats.co.uk/Diversity%20Reception%20with%20an%20RSPDuo%20and%20FTdx101D.pdf) for my notes on configuring diversity reception with an FTdx101 and an SDRPlay RSPDuo.**

+**991Cats**
+There is a very early version of 991Cats [here](https://github.com/martinbradford/FT991Cats/releases/download/V0.0.0.0/991CatsSetup1.zip) - it is still very rough, but you are welcome to experiment if you are brave enough!